greg-js/arch-wiki-md-repo/wiki/_content/english/Redshift.md

 ### Failed to run Redshift due to geoclue2

+**Note:** Prior to apply the method below, close redshift-gtk and restart the geoclue service.
+Sometimes the location service fails due to e.g. connection established after the location service.

+If using Gnome, you can also toggle Location Services to "On" in "Settings -> Privacy"

 By default, the geoclue2 configuration files does not allow Redshift access.
 In order to allow access, add the following lines to `/etc/geoclue/geoclue.conf`

  `/etc/geoclue/geoclue.conf`